Studio Ghibli Clock Tokyo NTV – Designed By Hayao Miyazaki

 Each Ghibli Clock Show lasts three minutes long and it is fun for all the family.
 And even if you aren’t a diehard Studio Ghibli fan, it is worth a visit as it is so unusual – and free too, bonus!

-The Studio Ghibli Clock display occurs five times a day on weekdays (at 12pm, 1pm, 3pm, 6pm and 8pm) and six times a day on weekends – 10am, 12pm, 1pm, 3pm, 6pm and 8pm.
+The Studio Ghibli Clock display occurs five times a day on weekdays and six times a day on weekends.
+Times correct as of 2024.

 Try this – Ghibli Museum, Hotel Gajoen Tokyo, and Edo-Tokyo Open Air Architectural Museum Tour >